This layer is responsible for the business logic of Request. This is where we define the data structure of a request.

 This layer has three responsibilities:

-- It defines the properties of the requests and the actions performed to them.
+- It defines the properties of the requests and the actions performed on them.

 - It's responsible for the signature of the actions performed to ensure the request stakeholder identities.